 ENG 3320 American Texts: 1890 to 21st Century

 ENG 4300 Studies in American Literature

 EGR 3350 Technical Communications for Engineers & Computer Scientists

-Wilson's latest books include The Psychotic Dr. Schreber, Natural Complexions, and J.G.
+Among Wilson's most recent books are The Psychotic Dr. Schreber, Natural Complexions, and J.G.
 Ballard, which were finalists for, respectively, the Big Other Readers' Choice Award, The Guardian’s Not the Booker Prize, and the Locus Award.
 Library Journal called his latest novel, Outré, "a wild, surreal modern trip down the rabbit hole.
 Anyone who enjoys stream-of-consciousness stories, as well as fans of artists Salvador Dalí and René Magritte, will enjoy this hallucinatory dreamscape."